Locations

 Scene Purpose: Character exits the bar and stumbles to his car in a secluded area of the lot

-Filming Date: One night between Summer 2025
+Filming Date: One night between Late April – Late May 2026

 Key Requirements